-The recent literature establishes an equivalence result between different payment systems. \textcite{Brunnermeier2019} consider a simplified scenario without reserves and resource cost of providing liquidity, while \textcite{Niepelt2022} includes a reserves layer and shows that introducing CBDC has no real effects on the economy if the private and the public sectors are equally efficient in operating payment systems.
-For this to happen, the central bank must refinance the bank at a lending interest rate that supports the bank's original portfolio position so that central bank funding exactly replaces the lost deposits for the bank. \textcite{Niepelt2022} assumes central bank loans are extended against no collateral.
-However, the collateral requirement imposed by central banks when lending to commercial banks is potentially important for how introducing a CBDC may affect the banking sector and the real economy.\footnote{See, e.g., \textcite{Burlon2022} and \textcite{Williamson2022}.} In practice, central banks lend to commercial banks (i.e., discount window lending) against collateral to support the liquidity and stability of the banking system.
-The liquidity provided by central banks helps financial institutions to manage their liquidity risks efficiently.
+\textcite{Niepelt2022} assumes that central bank loans are extended against no collateral.
+However, the collateral requirement imposed by central banks when lending to commercial banks is potentially important for how the introduction of a CBDC may affect the banking sector and the real economy.\footnote{ See, e.g., \textcite{Burlon2022} and \textcite{Williamson2022}. } In practice, central banks lend to commercial banks (i.e., discount window lending) against collateral to support the liquidity and stability of the banking system.
+The liquidity provided by central banks helps financial institutions manage their liquidity risks efficiently.
 These loans are issued at an administered discount rate and must be collateralized to the satisfaction of the issuing central bank.
 In the euro area, banks can make use of the marginal lending facility, which enables banks to obtain overnight liquidity from the European Central Bank against sufficient eligible assets.
 In the United States, the Federal Reserve offers different types of discount window credit, which must be collateralized.
 The discount window mechanism has become increasingly important after the Global Financial Crisis.
-In this paper, we will revisit this equivalence result in the literature and explore its implication in terms of financial disintermediation by introducing a financial friction for central bank lending to banks (i.e., the collateral requirement).\footnote{In Appendix \ref{equiv2}, we will revisit the equivalence result by considering different degrees of substitutability between CBDC and bank deposits (i.e., imperfect substitutability).}
+In this paper, we revisit this equivalence result in the literature and explore its implication in terms of financial disintermediation by introducing a financial friction for central bank lending to banks (i.e., the collateral requirement).\footnote{ In Appendix \ref{equiv2}, we revisit the equivalence result considering different degrees of substitutability between CBDC and bank deposits (i.e., imperfect substitutability). }